God's Answer to Frankl's Holocaust Dilemma

 God’s Answer to Frankl’s Holocaust Dilemma

-That is how Victor Frankl recalls those dramatic events in his Autobiography.
 “I had to wait for years until my quota number came up that enabled me to get a visa to immigrate to the United States.
 Finally, shortly before Pearl Harbor, I was asked to come to the US consulate to pick up my visa.
 Then I hesitated: Should I leave my parents behind?
 I knew what their fate would be: deportation to a concentration camp.
 Should I say good-bye and leave them to their fate?
 The visa was exclusively for me”.

-In an interview with Dr Robert Schuler, Viktor Frankl said that he had prayed that God would give him some direction about what to do – to flee to safety in America, or stay with his family?
+In an interview with Dr Robert Schuler, Viktor Frankl said that he had prayed that God would give him some direction about what to do—to flee to safety in America, or stay with his family?
 Though he earnestly prayed, he couldn’t discern the answer, and felt that God was ignoring him.

 When he came home that day he found his father in tears.
 “The Nazis have burned down the synagogue,” said the father and showed him a fragment of marble he had salvaged.
 That piece of marble had just one letter of the Ten Commandments engraved on it, the beginning of the commandment “Honor thy father and thy mother.”
 Frankl called the American embassy and canceled his visa.
+He chose to sacrifice his chance of escape in order to stay and suffer with his family.

 The Death Camp

-“…The train, overloaded with humans about to lose their human identity in exchange for a tattooed number (if lucky enough not to turn into a burst of black smoke in the crematorium chimney); German shepherds and SS men with submachine-guns; the “selection”: those on the right will get their numbers and will live, and, at last, the real shower and striped “uniform,” whose previous owner does not exist any more… Frankl writes: “While we were waiting for the shower, our nakedness was brought home to us: we really had nothing except our bare bodies – even minus hair; all we possessed, literally was our naked existence.
+“…The train, overloaded with humans about to lose their human identity in exchange for a tattooed number (if lucky enough not to turn into a burst of black smoke in the crematorium chimney); German shepherds and SS men with submachine-guns; the “selection”: those on the right will get their numbers and will live, and, at last, the real shower and striped “uniform,” whose previous owner does not exist any more… While we were waiting for the shower, our nakedness was brought home to us: we really had nothing except our bare bodies—even minus hair; all we possessed, literally was our naked existence.
 What else remained for us as a material link with our former lives?
-We knew that we had nothing to lose except our so ridiculously naked lives”
+We knew that we had nothing to lose except our so ridiculously naked lives”.

-That is what Frankl writes in his autobiography: “I have never published what happened at the first selection at the Auschwitz train station.
+“I have never published what happened at the first selection at the Auschwitz train station.
 I have never published it, simply because I still am not sure whether I perhaps only imagined it.
 This was the situation: Dr. Mengele turned my shoulders not to the right, that is to the survivors, but to the left, to those destined for the gas chamber.
 Since I couldn’t make out anyone I knew who was sent left, but recognized a few young colleagues who were directed to the right, I walked behind Dr. Mengele’s back to the right.
 God knows where the idea came from and how I had the courage.”
-This episode has an almost mystical flavor: as if the mission Viktor Frankl was destined to fulfill had been secured and enforced.

 Sustaining Power

 “A thought transfixed me: for the first time in my life I saw the truth as it is set into song by so many poets, proclaimed as the final wisdom by so many thinkers.
-The truth — that love is the ultimate and the highest goal to which man can aspire.
+The truth—that love is the ultimate and the highest goal to which man can aspire.
 Then I grasped the meaning of the greatest secret that human poetry and human thought and belief have to impart: The salvation of man is through love and in love.
 I understood how a man who has nothing left in this world still may know bliss, be it only for a brief moment, in the contemplation of his beloved.
 In a position of utter desolation, when man cannot express himself in positive action, when his only achievement may consist in enduring his sufferings in the right way—an honorable way—in such a position man can, through loving contemplation of the image he carries of his beloved, achieve fulfillment.
-For the first time in my life I was able to understand the meaning of the words, “The angels are lost in perpetual contemplation of an infinite glory….”
-[1]
+For the first time in my life I was able to understand the meaning of the words, “The angels are lost in perpetual contemplation of an infinite glory….”1

-Another important conclusion for Frankl was: If a prisoner felt that he could no longer endure the realities of camp life, he found a way out in his mental life– an invaluable opportunity to dwell in the spiritual domain, the one that the SS were unable to destroy.
-Spiritual life strengthened the prisoner, helped him adapt, and thereby improved his chances of survival.
+“If a prisoner felt that he could no longer endure the realities of camp life, he found a way out in his mental life—an invaluable opportunity to dwell in the spiritual domain, the one that the SS were unable to destroy.
+Spiritual life strengthened the prisoner, helped him adapt, and thereby improved his chances of survival.”

 A Day Of Remembrance